Visipaque™ (iodixanol) Injection

 VALUE

-Can help reduce cost by helping to reduce risk
+Can help reduce cost by reducing adverse events to at risk patients

 EVIDENCE-BASED